 My Editing Philosophy

 As an avid reader for most of my life, I have found that I enjoy picking apart any book or manuscript I am reading.
-For my editing services, I will put this passion to work for you by examining your manuscript for various aspects of language and grammatical mechanics.
-I do not differentiate a line edit from a developmental edit in the services I provide.
-I feel the two types of edits are directly related to each other and must be conducted simultaneously to ensure a fine-tuned final product is produced that is ready for publication.
+For my editing services, I will put this passion to work by examining your manuscript for various aspects of language and grammatical mechanics.
+I do not differentiate a line/content edit from a developmental edit in the services I provide.
+I feel the types of edits are directly related to each other and must be conducted simultaneously to ensure a fine-tuned final product is produced that is ready for publication.

 After speaking to a variety of authors, I have come to the realization that many would rather edit their manuscripts on their own as opposed to hiring an editor.
-This could be done for a variety of reasons to include cost, time, and return on investment.
+This could be done for a variety of reasons including cost, time, and return on investment.
 As I enjoy hunting down those pesky mistakes that are easy to overlook, I feel that I will provide you with a great value in terms of cost and ROI by combining the two primary editing services into a single product.
 One thing I believe is that cost should not be a limiting factor in receiving a high-quality edit.

 For ease of understanding to those who may be new to what editing entails, I have broken down the typical types of edits performed across the field.
 Please note, I include both editing techniques in a single service.
 The below breakdown is provided as a reference to the areas of your manuscript that I will scrutinize in great detail during each phase.

-- Return for review: I will return the final edited product to you for review
+- Return for review: I will return the final edited product to you for review.

 All of that said, my pledge to you directly aligns with my business tagline.
 Your words will become my world as I comb through your manuscript.
 I will provide the best service I am able and work with you until you are satisfied with the final result.